AnsenYu/enuaccountmaker/README.md

 This is an auto xxx.enu premium account maker smart contract for creating accounts on the Enumivo mainnet.

 ## Usage
-Use a onchain wallet, like [ironman](http://enuironman.com/demo_transfer) and [enumivo wallet](https://wallet.enumivo.com/transfer) or BIXIN to transfer some ENUs (e.g. 10 ENU) to the account "enu" with meomos in the format of the belowing:
+Use a onchain wallet, like [ironman](http://enuironman.com/demo_transfer) and [enumivo wallet](https://wallet.enumivo.com/transfer) or BIXIN to transfer some ENUs (e.g. 10 ENU) to the account "enu" with memos in the format of the belowing:

 > new account name : ENU public key
 >